 Washington Total Loss Law Explained

-Washington state stands out among total loss jurisdictions for its detailed consumer protections, including a distinctive 150-mile geographic radius rule governing which comparable vehicles insurers may use when determining a vehicle's actual cash value.
+Washington stands out among total loss jurisdictions for its detailed consumer protections, including a distinctive 150-mile geographic radius rule governing which comparable vehicles insurers may use when determining a vehicle's actual cash value.
 Under the Washington Administrative Code (WAC), insurers must follow specific valuation methods that give policyholders meaningful leverage when disputing a total loss settlement.
 Understanding these rules is essential for any Washington driver facing a total loss claim.

 Quick Answer: Washington uses the Total Loss Formula (TLF), where a vehicle is considered a total loss when the estimated repair cost plus the salvage value meets or exceeds the vehicle's actual cash value.
 There is no fixed percentage threshold.